pigatron-industries/pigatron-industries.github.io/_posts/2023-08-18-Teensy-TFLite.md

 ---
 title: "Running a Tensorflow Lite model on a Teeny microcontroller"
 ---
-# Running a Tensorflow Lite model on a Teeny microcontroller
+# Running a Tensorflow Lite model on a Teensy microcontroller

 ## Compiling